A host of activities are planned in Slough for Refugee Week, including a get together, exhibition, play, community forum and running session.

 There will be stalls for visitors to explore, including Slough libraries, health services, Slough Refugee Support, Reading Museum and the Community Learning and Skills Service.

-A free exhibition entitled The Enigma of Arrival: The Politics and Poetics of Caribbean Migration to Britain, also opens at The Curve on the Friday and can be seen until the end of September.
+A free exhibition entitled The Enigma of Arrival: The Politics and Poetics of Caribbean Migration to Britain, also opens at The Curve on the Friday and can be visited until the end of September.
 It’s been created by the Barbados Museum & Historical Society.

-There will also be a play entitled ‘Where Do We Go From Here’ at The Curve Venue at 7.30pm on Friday 21 June, with tickets available for £5 online
+There will also be a play entitled ‘Where Do We Go From Here’ at The Curve Venue at 7.30pm on Friday 21 June, with tickets available for £5 online.

 The play is devised, written, and performed by asylum seekers, refugees, and those with lived experience of disabilities or mental health challenges.
 The performance will also include British Sign Language (BSL) interpreting.